 Why Even the Best Anti-Virus Program Can’t Protect SAP Systems

-Just like your car’s side mirror has a blind spot, so does your anti-virus program.
+Why?
+Because SAP has blind spots.
+Just as your car’s side mirrors have blind spots, so does your anti-virus program.

 The ability to upload content into SAP systems creates one of those blind spots.
-And it’s a particularly dangerous one.
-A breach to an SAP system that manages corporate resources or stores personal identifiable information or payment information could prove to be ruinous—both to your organization’s bottom-line and to its reputation.
+And it’s a particularly dangerous one: A breach of an SAP system that manages personal identifiable information, payment information or corporate resources could prove to be ruinous—both to your organization’s bottom-line and to its reputation.

-How does this blind spot exist?
-SAP-based applications often allow users to attach documents or files to a business operation.
+Many SAP-based applications allow users to attach documents or files to a business operation.
 For example: a job applicant uploading their cv, photos snapped by a service technician while out in the field, or scans of a lunch receipt that a sales rep uploads to your travel expense application.

-To understand why, we need to look at how anti-virus programs work.
+To understand how that happens, we need to look closely at how OS level antivirus solutions work.

-Corporate anti-virus programs have a very clear task: to protect the machine they are running on from malware being either stored or executed.
-They do that by implementing a series of controls:
+Corporate anti-virus programs have a clear task: to protect the machine they are running on from malware being either stored or executed.
+They do this by implementing a series of controls:

 - Vulnerability shielding and memory/process protection: With malware becoming more sophisticated, they no longer are “plain” executables.
 In most cases, the initial infection will leverage an unpatched vulnerability and attempt to create a persistent copy of itself by injecting its code into an operating system-level process or by modifying system files in a way that ensures the malware runs continuously on the infected system.
 The anti-virus software shields the vulnerability as well as your OS processes and system files.